rifatdinc/AutomaticRouterSetup/README.md

 # AutomaticRouterSetup
-I work for ISP company.
-Customers are resetting their routers.
+I work for the ISP company.
+It resets your customers' routers.
 Ppoe settings get corrupted.
-Therefore, they cannot access the internet.
-My first python program that will make modem installations automatically using the Selenium library.
+That's why they can't access the internet.
+Selenium and Pyqt5
+I wrote a simple python script using.
+This is my first project.